PILOT LAUNCH PLANNED FOR SUMMER 2026

 If just one apprentice impacts one young person and shows them that there are other options, that is a potential savings of $625,000–$850,000 per year in Juvenile detention.

-What BUF can do with $110,000
+What BUF can do with $112,000

-· → Apprentices can add a second part-time job, bringing annual income to $35–40K, moving toward SF’s $52K living wage
+→ Annualized, that’s ~$19,500 — and with a second part-time job, apprentices can reach $35–40K, moving toward SF’s $52K living wage.

 Sources